eidra-umain/Code-test/README.md

 - Present the restaurants fetched from the API in a list.
 - When pressing a restaurant card opens up a detail view and show if the restaurant is opened or closed.
-- Fetch filters and present them in a horizontal list, pressing a filter item which should alter the restaurant list so it only shows restaurants with that tag.
+- Fetch filters and present them in a horizontal list, do not extract assets from figma, fetch them from the provided URL.
+Pressing a filter item which should alter the restaurant list so it only shows restaurants with that tag.
 Multiple filters can be selected at the same time.

 ## Resources